 What are dangerous emissions?
 Do you know enough about how climate change will affect our planet?
 Are you slightly unsure about the difference between weather and climate?

-Climate change is mostly accepted as reality among most of us, but there is still a lack of knowledge about the form, cause and consequences of climate change.
+Climate change is a reality, but there is still a lack of knowledge about the form, cause and consequences of climate change.
 Young people are taking lead with their school strikes and their uncompromising approach to the problem.
 Young people are also the main target group of the Climate House.

-In the outside areas around the house we will communicate weather and climate phenomenons through play, activities and art installations.
-The exhibits inside are to provide an understanding of both the slow, natural climate changes as well as rapid, man-made ones.
+In the outside areas around the house we will communicate weather and climate phenomena through play, activities and art installations.
+The exhibits inside are to provide an understanding of both the natural climate changes and the man-made ones.

 Through active and sensory exhibitions, and relevant debates, we will explore solutions to the climate challenge.
 We aim to be a vital and relevant meeting place for climate issues, and to engage our visitors and the general public to contribute to a more sustainable future.